lukaszlacinski/psa-globus-auth/README.md

-Restart Apache and open https://<your_hostname>/ in a web browser.
-You will likely need to change owneship of the psa-globus-auth' directory to www-data (on Ubuntu), so Apache can run the code and create the SQLite3 database.
+Restart Apache and open `https://<your_hostname>/` in a web browser.
+You will likely need to change ownership of the 'psa-globus-auth' directory to www-data (on Ubuntu), so Apache can run the web app and create the SQLite3 database.